noamraph/nix-pills/pills/13-callpackage-design-pattern.md

     in
     pkgs

-Let\'s examine this in detail:
+Let's examine this in detail:

 -   The expression above defines our own package repository, which we call `pkgs`, that contains `hello` along with our two variants of